-The Continuum of Care completes a regular "Point in Time Count Survey" each January to determine the number of homeless individuals and families in the Eastern Pennsylvania Region.
-Based on the Point In Time Count (PITC) conducted during January 2022, the following numbers of homeless persons were reported in Cambria County:
+The Continuum of Care completes a regular "Point in Time Count Survey" (PITC) each January to determine the number of homeless individuals and families in the Eastern Pennsylvania Region.
+The Point In Time Count was completed in January 2023, but the data is not yet available.
+Based on the Point In Time Count conducted during January 2022, the following numbers of homeless persons were reported in Cambria County: